StackVista/stackstate-docs/configure/security/authentication/oidc.md

 Follow the steps below to configure StackState to authenticate using OIDC:

-1. In `authentication.yaml` - add details of the OIDC authentication provider (see the example above).
+1. In `authentication.yaml` - add details of the OIDC authentication provider (see the example above):
     - **clientId** - The ID of the [OIDC client you created for StackState](#configure-the-oidc-provider).
     - **secret** - The secret for the [OIDC client you created for StackState](#configure-the-oidc-provider)
     - **discoveryUri** - URI that can be used to discover the OIDC provider.
 Normally also documented or returned when creating the client in the OIDC provider.
     - **jwsAlgorithm** - The default for OIDC is `RS256`.
 If your OIDC provider uses a different one, it can be set here.
     - **scope** - Should match, or be a subset of, the scope provided in the OIDC provider configuration.
 StackState uses this to request access to these parts of a user profile in the OIDC provider.
-    - **redirectUri** - Optional: The URI where the login callback endpoint of StackState is reachable.
+    - **redirectUri** - Optional (not in the example): The URI where the login callback endpoint of StackState is reachable.
 Populated by default using the `stackstate.baseUrl`, but can be overridden.
 This must be a fully qualified URL that points to the `/loginCallback` path.
     - **jwtClaims** -
        - **usernameField** - The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`, however, many providers omit this field.
 A good alternative is `email`.
        - **groupsField** - The field from which StackState will read the role/group for a user.